alanbchristie/PyKubePressureCooker/README.md

-This application has been designed to launch a test image in OpenShift for the purposes of analysing OpenShift's behaviour when presented with the concurrent execution of a large number of container images, CPU and memory pressures and observe teh OpenShift queue process and its reaction to a Job that exceeds its defined CPU and memory limits.
+This application has been designed to launch a test image in OpenShift for the purposes of analysing OpenShift's behaviour when presented with the concurrent execution of a large number of container images, CPU and memory pressures and observe the OpenShift queue process and its reaction to a Job that exceeds its defined CPU and memory limits.

 The application and the test image can be found on the Docker hub as: